 It has been reported that the the UK Health Security Agency (UKHSA) have confirmed that 67 people in the UK, mostly young children, are known to have been infected with salmonella in the outbreak linked to the Kinder products, which is now believed to have come from buttermilk used in the products.

 Legal claim settled for bride and groom whose wedding was tarnished due to food poisoning

-Emma and Stuart Seaton are keen to speak out after almost 30 people, including Emma herself, became unwell with severe food poisoning due to eating chicken liver pâté at their wedding reception at The Manor at Bickley in Bromley, London.
+Emma and Stuart Seaton are keen to speak out after almost 30 people, including Emma herself, became unwell with severe food poisoning likely due to eating chicken liver pâté at their wedding reception at The Manor at Bickley in Bromley, London.

 Legal action considered after salmonella linked to recalled pork scratchings